c-scholz/tm-shenanigans/commands/README.md

 `!nickname [twitch_username]`

 Returns a random nickname of the issued user.
-If the user has no nickname returns a default message.
+If the user has no nickname it returns a default message.
 If user issueing the command is the user that's requested it returns a user message.

 > Note:
 > If you want to contribute your nickname to be publicly available create a Pull Request with the change in the [nicknames.json](https://github.com/c-scholz/tm-shenanigans/blob/master/nicknames.json) file.